Luise Hercus: Life and career

 Hercus was born Luise Anna Schwarzschild on 16 January 1926 in Munich, Germany, to the artist Alfred and his wife, Theodora Schwarzschild.
 The family descended from a long line of rabbis, merchants and intellectuals.
+Her uncle was the noted astronomer and physicist Karl Schwarzschild.
 On the assumption of power in Germany by Hitler, their position as Jewish people rapidly deteriorated, despite financial assistance from an uncle who had emigrated to the United States.
 With her family, she took refuge in England in 1938, and the family settled in East Finchley, in northern London, where she attended Tollington Hill School.
 Due to the air raids on London, the family moved to Hampstead Gardens.
 At 17, Hercus won a scholarship to St Anne's College, Oxford, where she graduated with a bachelor's degree in Oriental Studies in 1946, followed by an M.A.

 In 1948, she was appointed tutor and lecturer at St Anne's College, a position she held until 1954, when she emigrated to Australia.
 She married the scientist Graham Robertson Hercus, on 23 February 1955 (died 1974).
 Together they had one child, Iain Robertson Hercus, who obtained a doctorate in astronomy.

 From 1965 to 1969, Hercus was a research fellow at the University of Adelaide, South Australia.
 It was at that time that she began to pursue private studies in Aboriginal languages, managing to pull some from the brink of oblivion, as for example with Wangganguru, which she recorded with the assistance of her informant, Mick McLean Irinjili.
+She also worked with Ben Murray who she would later collaborate in relation to the Diyari language as well.
+Many of the interviews that Hercus recorded with Murray related to Aboriginal perspectives on the Afghan cameleers who the Wangkangurru people called wadjabala maḍimaḍi which translates as 'white fellows with hair-string.

-After 1969, she took up an appointment as senior lecturer, and then reader, in Sanskrit, in the Department of South Asian and Buddhist Studies at the Australian National University, Canberra..
+After 1969, she took up an appointment as senior lecturer, and then reader, in Sanskrit, in the Department of South Asian and Buddhist Studies at the Australian National University, Canberra.